NVlabs/RADIO/README.md

 ### Model stats and summarization metrics:

 For summarization results we use the summarization token of the model.
 For Zero-shot we use the corresponding language embedding for most models.
-For RADIO models we use language embedding from XXXXXX model.
+For RADIO models we use language embedding from DFN CLIP 378 model.

 | Model                  | Params (M) | Resolution | Throughput | ImageNet1K Zero-shot | ImageNet1K k-NN |
 |------------------------|------------|------------|------------|---------------------|-----------------|